-Doyle, a Democrat, was the representative for Illinois's 4th congressional district from 1927 to 1931.
+Doyle was the representative for Illinois’s 4th congressional district and was a Democrat.
+He served from 1927 to 1931.

 From Dec 1923 to Mar 1931, Doyle missed 228 of 468 roll call votes, which is 48.7%.
 This is much worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.